 While 2017 has been a bad year, the music of this year has been quite solid.
 As my girlfriend would say, it’s been the year of bops, and she’s not wrong.
 There are several songs that have been chart-topping jams, those that may or may not have driven you crazy after hearing them on the radio ten times in one day.

 Some specific songs that come to mind first are “Despacito” and “I’m The One.”
 Both feature Justin Bieber and they absolutely dominated the radio for weeks.
-While “I’m The One” with DJ Khaled, Justin Bieber, Chance the Rapper, Quavo and Lil Wayne (is there a limit to features on a song) never quite grew on me, it’s success is unmistakable with over six hundred million plays on Spotify and number one position on “Billboard” Hot 100 back in May.
+While “I’m The One” with DJ Khaled, Justin Bieber, Chance the Rapper, Quavo and Lil Wayne (is there a limit to features on a song) never quite grew on me, it’s success is unmistakable with over 600 million plays on Spotify and No. 1position on “Billboard” Hot 100 back in May.

 Another song I really enjoyed this year is Selena Gomez’s “Bad Liar.”
 The style of the song is interesting because it lacks a distinct chorus.
 You know the part of the song that is easiest to remember, while the rest of it you can only awkwardly mumble along because no matter how many times you hear it, the lyrics just don’t stick.

 As I said earlier, music is a unifier, but it can also be used to make a statement.
 The song currently holding number three of “Billboard” Hot 100 is “1-800-273-8255” by Logic featuring Alessia Cara and Khalid.
 The song took me by surprise the first time I heard it.
 Its message in a way that was refreshing and eye-opening to the issue at hand.

 The song addresses a recent heartbreak of hers, but takes on a rather upbeat style by focusing on the rebellious feelings afterwards rather than the initial sadness.
 The catchy lyrics and lilting piano background help make it a good dance song for whether playing in your car or just jamming at home and a chart-topper.

 She tells the stories of her trying to follow a series of rules in order to get over, presumably, an ex.
 The song has a catchy bass line throughout and uses sampling to add to its dance vibes.
 Not just “New Rules” but the entire album has great lyrics and melodies.
 “IDGAF” and “Blow Your Mind (Muah)” are also uplifting dance jams, while songs such as “Homesick” have gentler rhythms that showcase the ability of her singing voice.
 It’s an all-around great album that I highly recommend you checking out.

 From celebrating Lamar’s career successes to throwing in a criticism of America’s photo-shop obsession, the song is a quick three minutes that’ll have you bobbing your head and feeling empowered.

 “Praying” was the first single released from the album and it’s so powerful, especially in the light of her three year legal battles.
 The song gives you that strength that makes you feel like you can take on the world, while in reality you’re just trying, and failing, to hit the high notes singing along in your room.
 The album has a mixture of fun, catchy songs and mellow, feel-good ones that shows a side of Kesha we have never been seen before.